the-events-calendar/event-tickets/readme.txt

 * Fix - Fixed the ticket block allowing to add more tickets than available when using shared capacity.
 [ET-1137]
 * Fix - Sync WooCommerce decimal separator with in Ticket edit form.
 [ETP-725]
 * Fix - Prevent Tribe Commerce "Confirmation email sender name" from displaying improperly when a single quote is added.
 [ET-1134]
+* Language - 115 new strings added, 118 updated, 0 fuzzied, and 0 obsoleted

 = [5.1.5] 2021-06-09 =